 |reject||Messages that aren’t authenticated with DMARC by the receiving server are rejected, and never delivered to the recipient.
 The receiving server usually sends a bounce message to the sender.||

-We recommend reject as the eventual, permanent option for all DMARC policies.
+We recommend rejecting as the eventual, permanent option for all DMARC policies.

 You continue to get DMARC reports with this option.

-Update your policy to this option when you see in DMARC reports that all valid messages are authenticated and delivered normally.
+Update your policy to this option when DMARC reports show that valid messages are authenticated and delivered normally.
 Rejecting unauthenticated messages helps protect recipients from spam, spoofing, and phishing.

-DMARC passes or fails a message based on how closely the message’s From: header matches the sending domain specified by either SPF or DKIM.
+DMARC passes or fails a message based on how closely the message From: header matches the sending domain specified by either SPF or DKIM.
 This is called alignment.